 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-George Hoeferlin: Optimizing a surgical robot to provide cranial window drilling will make it easier to train newer surgeons and standardize protocols.
-Reducing thermal damage in the brain from drilling is a key component of optimization.
+George Hoeferlin: This protocol provides a method to evaluate vascular damage as a result of cranial window drilling.

 REQUIRED: What is the main advantage of this technique?

-Dhariyat Menendez: Improved surgical consistency and standardization, while reducing the amount of training time required to start cranial window surgery studies.
+Dhariyat Menendez: A surgical robot offers improved consistency across procedures while reducing the amount of training to learn the technique.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-:
+NA: NA

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-:
+NA: NA

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-George Hoeferlin: Tail vein injections in mice are quite challenging and require practice before attempting.
-It is helpful to practice on a cadaver and dissect the tail to view the vein clearly to see how small the window is of injection.
+George Hoeferlin: During the procedure we utilize tail vein injections, which can be very challenging.
+We recommend extensive training for those new to the technique.

 Introduction of Demonstrator on Camera